 The dark skinned grape ripens early and often delivers prolific yields.
-When growers work with the variety and reduce yields, Cinsaut delivers floral and ripe strawberry notes.
-The late ripening grape, due to its natural, low level of tannin and acidity, coupled with strong aromatic quality is often used in the production of Rose’wine in Provence.
+When growers work with the variety and reduce yields, Cinsaut delivers floral and ripe strawberry notes as well as hints of dried fruit.
+The late ripening grape, due to its natural, low level of tannin and acidity, coupled with strong aromatic quality is often used in the production of Rose’ in Provence.

 Cinsault as a wine and food pairing is often used with sea snails in garlic, better known as Escargot.
 It’s also works quite well in pairings with stews, braised and roasted meat dishes like beef, lamb, goat, beef, duck, chicken and pork.